Current lab members

 • Naomi Kingston

-Naomi supports the research undertaken in both Miriam Klein-Flügge’s and Matthew Rushworth’s (Decision and Action) labs.
-Using non-invasive brain stimulation techniques such as transcranial ultrasound stimulation (TUS) and transcranial magnetic stimulation (TMS), the research aims to understand how modulating specific brain regions leads to changes in behaviour.
+Naomi is cosupervised by Miriam Klein-Flügge and Matthew Rushworth (Decision and Action lab).
+Her research employs transcranial ultrasound stimulation (TUS) (a non-invasive brain stimulation technique) with the aim to understand how modulating specific brain regions leads to changes in behaviour.
 More specifically, Naomi is interested in motivation, the neural mechanisms underlying it, and how it may differ in people with various psychiatric conditions.

 Lab alumni